eudoxia0/hermetic/README.md

 See the demo app for a complete example.

+# Structure

+Hermetic implements authentication and authorization, respectively, using *strategies* and *roles*.

+## Strategies

+A strategy represents a pluggable module that decides whether requests are authorized to go through the web application or should be denied.

+At the moment, Hermetic only supports trivial, Cookie-based authentication in the `hermetic-cookie` module.

+## Roles

 ## Available Password-Hashing Functions

 To mitigate the risks of the NSA convincing people to hash passwords with things like SHA-256, only PBKDF2 (And eventually scrypt) is supported